We’re Glad You’re Here

 Invisible spectators: Children who grow up in abusive households, and what it does to them

-By Geetika Mantri This article out of India proves that Childhood Domestic Violence has no cultural, racial, or ethnic boundaries.
+By Geetika Mantri Childhood Domestic Violence is a Global Crisis This article out of India proves that Childhood Domestic Violence has no cultural, racial, or ethnic boundaries.
 It shares the stories of two children who grew up living with domestic violence, highlighting many of the LIES learned and emphasizing the importance of education and intervention.
-Children who grow up in these homes can either internalize the violence, becoming...
+Children who grow up in these homes can...